benhyland/personal-site/pages/command-line-tools.md

 # Remoting

 ### [ssh](http://man7.org/linux/man-pages/man1/ssh.1.html)
 Lots more to use and abuse here.
 Most of the time, I only need a small amount of the real ultimate power available.
-This is lucky since I don't know ssh at all well.
+This is fortunate since I don't know ssh at all well.

-`-A` forwards agent authentication to the remote host.
+`-A` forwards agent authentication to the remote host.\
-`-L` and `-R` are for port forwarding, and take additional options to describe the tunnel.
+`-L` and `-R` are for port forwarding, and take additional options to describe the tunnel.\
-`-N` avoids running any remote command.
+`-N` avoids running any remote command.\
-`-T` avoids allocating a remote terminal.
+`-T` avoids allocating a remote terminal.\
-`-f` sends ssh to the background just before it runs any commands (but after it asks for passwords).
+`-f` sends ssh to the background just before it runs any commands (but after it asks for passwords).\
-`-l` sets login name.
+`-l` sets login name.\
-`-p` sets remote port.
+`-p` sets remote port.\
-`-v` for debugging - just add `-v`s until the error messages start to make sense or you run out of keyboard.
+`-v` for debugging - just add `-v`s until the error messages start to make sense or you run out of keyboard.\
 `-X` and `-Y` are for normal and trusted X forwarding.

+Generate a new keypair with `ssh-keygen -t rsa -C 'public comment, e.g. email address or name'`.
+The private key is generated in `~/.ssh/id_rsa` and the public key in `~/.ssh/id_rsa.pub`.

+Supply the public key to appropriate hosts by appending it to `~/.ssh/authorized_keys` or using [ssh-copy-id](http://linux.die.net/man/1/ssh-copy-id), which also ensures file permissions are correct.

+`ssh-add` can be used to add keys, or check what keys have been added, or check whether an agent is accessible.\
+This can be useful in scripts that need to pre-authorise as they start up.

 Some forwarding rules in the config file can save typing if you have a segregated network and regularly need to go via jump hosts.